Appearance

 Creating a Client

 First, you need to create an access key or client ID and secret.
-We recommend using an access key, as that doesn't require getting an access token before making the actual request.
+We recommend using an access key, as that reduces the number of requests your server needs to make to our service.

-- Open the dashboard and navigate to the Settings page for your site
+1. Open the dashboard and navigate to the Settings page for your site

-- Under the Integration section and Clients, click Add Client
+2. Under the Integration section and Clients, click Add Client

-Monitoring Traffic
+Tracking Traffic

 The example below shows how to make the API requests needed to get an access token and send a page request.
 This should be sufficient for most websites.
 For a full reference, see the API documentation.
+We also offer a range of SDKs to help you with the integration.

-Requesting an access token is only required if you created a client ID and secret instead of an access key.
 You need to fetch a new access token before making your first request and every time you receive a HTTP status code 401 (unauthorised).

 Bash